chirpstack/chirpstack-gateway-bridge/docs/content/install/gateway/multitech.md

 1. Download the arm build of the lora-gateway-bridge (see `Downloads` on the left), and extract it to `/opt/lora-gateway-bridge/bin/`.
-Note that at the time of this writing, the Multitech boxes are all running 32-bit amd processors.
+Note that at the time of this writing, the Multitech boxes are all running 32-bit arm processors.
 This can be verified by issuing the command `uname -a`, where 'armv7' or lower in the output represents 32-bit arm processors, and 'armv8' or higher represents 64-bit arm processors.
 Be sure to download the